Best Dog Travel Crate for Car: 6 Safety Picks

 What is the safest dog crate for car travel?

-The Gunner G1 is the most commonly cited safest option because it holds a 5-star crash-test rating from the Center for Pet Safety and uses a double-walled rotomolded shell.
+The Thule Allax is among the most thoroughly tested options on sale: Thule states it is crash tested from the front and the rear and passes simulated roll-over scenarios, with a crumple zone that absorbs 10 to 13 cm of impact.
 For small dogs riding in the cabin, the Sleepypod Air is crash-tested and integrates with the seatbelt.
 In every case, a crate is only as safe as its anchoring, so strap it firmly to your cargo tie-downs.

 Are wire dog crates safe for car travel?